t-ROY-coder/Tic-Tac-Tae-Game/README.md

 # Tic-Tac-Toe-Game
-Tic-Tac-Toe game designed in Python 3.x using Backtracking algorithm as the logic and Tkinter for the GUI.
+Tic-Tac-Toe game designed in Python 3.x using Backtracking logic (min-max algorithm) and Tkinter for the GUI.

 Prerequisites:
 1. Python 3.x installed